Updated: Sep 21, 2021

 5. Flip It Gently

 You may have heard that you should flip your burgers only once during their cooking.
-This isn't really a hard rule.
+This isn't really a hard-and-fast rule.
 Flipping burgers more than once allows them to cook more evenly, as long as you're gentle.

 Never press down on your burgers with your spatula or any other cooking tool.
 The loud sizzle you hear is flavor leaking out and going up in smoke!
 Be gentle as you flip, to keep all the juices in the meat where they belong.